Bespoke vs Off-the-shelf

 A common gripe with off-the-shelf solutions is the unnecessary features users often must pay for despite the fact they will never use them.
 With bespoke systems, this issue disappears.

-Off-the-shelf software systems are widely available in todays digital world in many different forms - CRM/WFM and Project Management systems all have many off-the-shelf options.
-They are ready built systems designed to appeal to a broad range of organisations across many different industries.
-Because of this, the features are usually more generalised and suited to a wider audience.
+Off-the-shelf software systems are widely available today to help with a wide range of business functions - Customer Relationship Management, WorkForce Management, Project Management and Accounting systems are just a few examples.
+They are ready built systems designed to appeal to a broad range of organisations, often across many different industries.
+Because of this, the features are usually more generic and suited to a wider audience.
 Because off-the-shelf software is an existing product, it is typically faster to implement compared to bespoke software, which requires custom development.
 These ready made solutions are popular for businesses that don't need extensive customisation and can work within the limitations of a more general purpose tool.

 Because off-the-shelf systems are essentially pre-built solutions that already exist, they already have a standard set of features available to use.
 Whilst they may offer some customisation options (like settings or configurations), they are not fully customisable to the extent that bespoke systems are and the core functionality remains largely the same for all users.